jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/04.components/04.types/docs.en.md

 A component in the Jaxon library is a class that can process Ajax requests received by the application and return a response, or display HTML content in a portion of the page.

-A component will very often (but not always) be [exported from PHP to JavaScript](../../registrations/namespaces.html).
+A component will very often (but not always) be [exported from PHP to Javascript](../../registrations/namespaces.html).
-A JavaScript object is then created and inserted into the page, and a call to a function of this object in the browser automatically executes the same function in the PHP component on the server.
+A Javascript object is then created and inserted into the page, and a call to a function of this object in the browser automatically executes the same function in the PHP component on the server.

 Three types of components can be defined in a Jaxon application:
 - Functional components, which only provide functions for processing Ajax requests;
 - UI components, which can also be attached to a DOM node and display its content;
 - The pagination components, which display paginated content and pagination links.

-The different types of components are described in more detail in the following sections, and their functions are presented [on this page](../../features.html).
+The different types of components are described in more detail in the following sections, and their functions are presented [on this page](../features.html).

 ### Functional components

 Functional components were called [Callable classes](../../../v4x/features/classes.html) in the previous versions of Jaxon.

-When a functional component is exported as JavaScript, its public functions can be called from a browser within an Ajax request.
+It is a class whose public functions are exported in Javascript, and can therefore be called from the browser, in an Ajax request.

-Several other components can then be called sequentially to process the Ajax request.
+To process an Ajax request, several components can be called one after the other.
 Each of these components can then execute functions and [add actions to a response](../../features/responses.html), thus defining the operations to be performed on the page in response to the request.

-Functional components inherit from the `Jaxon\App\FuncComponent` class, which provides them with a [set of functions](../../features.html).
+Functional components inherit from the `Jaxon\App\FuncComponent` class, which provides them with a [set of functions](../features.html).

 ### UI components

 UI components are a new addition in Jaxon version 5.

-They have the same functions as [functional components](../func-components.html), but in addition they can be attached to a DOM node.
+They have the same functions as functional components, but in addition they can be attached to a DOM node.
 They will then be used to manage the content of this node.

 ```php